Tag Archives: St. Paul of the Cross

 heeding his voice, and holding fast to him.

 A traditional Christian practice to begin the day is to make the Sign of the Cross.
 We do it to remind ourselves of the daily cross we bear and remember we do not bear it alone.
 God helps us bear whatever life brings each day.
 Christ bears it with us as he promised.
-Let’s remember this basic Christian practice in lent.
+The Sign of the Cross calls us to change the world we live in, as well as bearing with it.
+Let’s remember this basic Christian practice in lent for the patience and courage it gives us.

 St. Paul of the Cross once wrote a letter to Teresa, a woman overwhelmed by life.
 What shall I do? she said.
 Paul urges her to let God’s Will decide for her what to do.
 He wanted people to find their cross and embrace it.
 It’s there before us.